 We recommend that you pass rapidly through the second floor which has a number of undistinguished later works and the unimpressive first part of the archaeological collection.
 One room, however, has been given over to a painting of the Birth of the Virgin which may have somewhat wooden faces but is in the best tradition of Sienese decorative art, beautifully composed and with wonderful embroidered robes.
-The attribution has been much argued over but it is now considered to be by the 15th century Maestro dell’Osservanza, so-called because nobody knows his name and his best painting is in the church in Siena of that name (although the Asciano museum now claims that their Birth of the Virgin is his chef d’oeuvre).
-The Virgin is said to have been born to an elderly couple, anna and Joaquim, who thought they were well past child-bearing and her birth is almost always represented in the same way in Sienese painting.
+The attribution has been much argued over but it is now considered to be by the 15th century Maestro dell’Osservanza, so-called because nobody knows his name and there is a painting by him in the church on the outskirts of Siena of that name (although the Asciano museum's Birth of the Virgin is probably his chef d’oeuvre).
+The Virgin is said to have been born to an elderly couple, Anna and Joaquim, who thought they were well past child-bearing and her birth is almost always represented in the same way in Sienese painting.
 The mother lies recovering on a bed to the right; mid-wives wash the newly born baby in the centre, and Joaquim sits outside on the left.

 The best of the archaeological stuff is on the third floor and consists largely of 4th century BC Etruscan objects found in a nearby Etruscan burial site, including a lot of rather plain urns for the ashes of the dead.
 There are a couple of quite good Greek-style painted vases and a case of interesting bronze objects, including mirrors and a strainer, testifying to the sophistication of Etruscan society, but nothing of major interest.